Weekend Wood Shop

 Why My First DIY Bookshelf Was a Total System Failure (And How Real Plans Saved My Garage)

-This site uses affiliate links.
+Just a quick note before we get into the sawdust: This site uses affiliate links.
 If you buy something through these links, I earn a commission at no extra cost to you.
-I only recommend plans and tools I have actually used in my own workshop.
-Full transparency policy here.
+I only recommend plans and tools I have actually used in my own workshop to build things my wife actually lets people see.
+Full transparency is the only way I know how to operate.

 The Logic of the 'Lopsided' Prototype

-When I finally got the boards home to my suburban Minneapolis two-car garage, I realized my floor wasn't level.
+When I finally got those boards home to my suburban Minneapolis two-car garage, I realized my floor wasn't level.
 Our garage has a slight slope for drainage—standard stuff—but I didn't account for it.
 I built the shelf on the floor, used a level on the shelf, and because the floor was slanted, the shelf ended up being a perfect trapezoid.
 It was a masterpiece of geometry, just not the kind you want holding up a heavy set of encyclopedias.
+It was 'cowboy coding' in its purest, most sawdust-covered form.

 Transitioning from 'Cowboy' to Engineer

-After the bookshelf disaster, my wife gently suggested that maybe I should find some instructions before I tried to build the dining table I’d been promising.
+After the bookshelf disaster, my wife gently suggested that maybe I should find some instructions before I tried to build the 12-weekend dining table I’d been promising.
 I started scouring YouTube, which is a dangerous rabbit hole.
-You watch one guy with a $50,000 shop build a 'simple' birdhouse, and suddenly you're convinced you need a 3-hp cabinet saw just to make a coaster.
+You watch one guy with a fifty-thousand-dollar shop build a 'simple' birdhouse using a CNC machine, and suddenly you're convinced you need a 3-hp cabinet saw just to make a coaster.

 I needed a middle ground.
 I needed something that functioned like a technical requirements document.
-I ended up looking into a few different resources.
-For my indoor stuff, I eventually stumbled upon TedsWoodworking.
-I’ll be honest, the website looks like something from 2005, which as an IT guy, usually makes me twitch.
-But the sheer volume of plans—over 16,000—was the data dump I needed.
-It’s like having a GitHub repository for every possible wood project.
+I eventually stumbled upon TedsWoodworking.
+I’ll be honest, the website looks like it hasn't had a UI update since 2008, which usually makes me twitch.
+But the sheer volume of data—over 16,000 plans—was the repository I needed.
+I've been using it for about eighteen months now, and it's basically the GitHub of my workshop.

 Five Things I Screwed Up on the Second Build

-Even with a set of plans for my second attempt (a Mission-style bookcase), I still managed to find creative ways to fail.
-Woodworking has a way of humbling you, much like a 'minor' software update that breaks the entire production environment.
+Even with a set of plans for my second attempt, I still managed to find creative ways to fail.
+Woodworking has a way of humbling you, much like a 'minor' software update that breaks the entire production environment at 4:45 PM on a Friday.

-1. The 'Mirror Image' Error: I cut the dadoes (those little grooves the shelves sit in) for the side panels.
+1. The 'Mirror Image' Error: I was cutting the dadoes (those little grooves the shelves sit in) for the side panels.
 I was so focused on the depth of the cut that I didn't realize I had cut two left sides.
-To fix it, I had to fill the grooves with 'wood putty' (the woodworking version of a 'temporary' hotfix) and start over.
+To fix it, I had to fill the grooves with wood putty—the woodworking version of a 'temporary' hotfix—and start over.

 2. The Sanding Sloth: I hate sanding.
 It's the 'documentation' of woodworking—tedious, messy, and everyone tries to skip it.
-I stopped at 120 grit because I was impatient.
+On my second shelf, I stopped at 120 grit because I was impatient.
 The moment I applied the stain, every single swirl mark from my orbital sander lit up like a neon sign.
 It looked like a topographical map of the Himalayas.

 3. Clamping Pressure: I didn't own enough clamps.
 You can never have enough.
 I tried to use some old bungee cords and a couple of heavy boxes of floor tile to hold the frame together while the glue dried.
 The result?
 The shelf is slightly twisted.
-If you look at it from the top, it looks like it’s trying to walk away.
+If you look at it from the top, it looks like it’s trying to walk away from the wall.

 4. The Humidity Factor: Building in a Minnesota garage in February is different than building in July.
-I glued up a panel in the dry winter air, and when the humidity hit 90% in the summer, the wood expanded and cracked the side trim.
+I glued up a panel when the air was bone-dry, and when the humidity hit 90% in the summer, the wood expanded and cracked the side trim.
 Wood is 'living' hardware; it changes its specs based on the environment.

-5. Finishing Fiasco: I tried to apply a high-gloss polyurethane in a dusty garage.
-Every speck of sawdust that had been floating in the rafters decided to kamikaze into my wet finish.
+5. Finishing Fiasco: I tried to apply a high-gloss polyurethane in a dusty garage without cleaning the rafters first.
+Every speck of sawdust decided to kamikaze into my wet finish.
 The final texture felt like 40-grit sandpaper.
+I spent the next weekend debugging my joinery and finish rather than enjoying the piece.

 Why Plans Are My 'Version Control'

 In IT, we use version control so we don't overwrite good code with bad ideas.
 In my workshop, a good set of plans is my version control.
 It keeps me from making the same fundamental architectural errors.
-When I followed the blueprint for my wife's dining table, I actually felt like a craftsman rather than a guy struggling with a jigsaw.
+When I followed the blueprint for my wife's dining table, I actually felt like a craftsman rather than a guy struggling with a jigsaw and a prayer.

 I’ve also started looking at outdoor projects.
-My backyard is currently a 'legacy system'—mostly overgrown weeds and a shed that looks like it’s held together by spiderwebs.
+My backyard is currently a 'legacy system'—mostly overgrown weeds and a shed that looks like it’s held together by spiderwebs and hope.
 I’ve been eyeing My Shed Plans because, frankly, if I try to wing a 10x12 structure the way I winged that first bookshelf, the city of Minnetonka will probably fine me for creating a public hazard.
-They have 12,000 plans specifically for sheds and outdoor stuff, which is a much narrower focus than the Teds library, but better for foundation guides.
+They have about 12,000 plans specifically for sheds and outdoor stuff, which is a much narrower focus than the Teds library, but better for foundation guides.
+I actually wrote about the mental hurdles of that project over in my shed build review.

 If you're more into the 'homestead' vibe—like building chicken coops or rainwater systems—there’s also the Self Sufficient Backyard guide.
 It's less about fine furniture and more about 'utilitarian' builds.
-I haven't tackled a root cellar yet, but given how much my grocery bill is lately, it’s on the roadmap.
+I haven't tackled a root cellar yet, but given how much my grocery bill is lately, it’s definitely on the roadmap for late 2026.

 Final Advice for the Weekend Warrior